joechesney/NashQuestMap.github.io/README.md

 This a project designed to help Pokemon Go players submit daily quest rewards.
 The entire project is designed to be as simple as possible.
 No logins.
 No menus.
 No fluff.
 No frills.
 Just a map, with all the pokestops, and the ability to submit daily quests at each pokestop.

-This project started in July 2018, and is planned to be released to the public by September 2018.
+This project started in July 2018, and was released on September 8th, 2018.

+All Pokestops are user-submitted, and are neither guaranteed to be complete, nor appropriate.